 Sadly firms have profited considerably regarding this form of lending charging excessive interest against borrowing which has not been correctly scrutinised before being agreed.

-How can I get out of my Guarantor loan?
+Can I get out of a Guarantor loan as a Borrower?

 Will I get enough to reply my loan?

-How do I know if my loan was Mis-sold?
+How do I know if the Guarantor loan was Mis-sold?

 How would you know if your guarantor loans mis-sold?, we would need to establish that the lender did not undertake the correct level of searches or obtain sufficient information to make a professional judgement in agreeing to the finance provided by the guarantor loan.